Help us improve your experience.

 where <if-name> is the name of the interface that faces towards the Mist APs.

-where <if-name> is the name of the inter-switch link interface.
+where <if-name> is the name of the inter-switch-link interface.

 Repeat this step to cover all applicable interfaces.

-3. Configure the source MAC address to use in GBP messages if you have a multi-homed deployment.
+3. Configure the source MAC address to use in ZTIS GBP messages if you have a multi-homed deployment.

-where <source-address> is the Ethernet source address you want to use for GBP messages in this multi-homed scenario.
+where <source-address> is the Ethernet source address you want to use for ZTIS GBP messages in this multi-homed scenario.

 where <count> is the number of times to send the lookup message if there is no response.
 The default count is 3 (at non-configurable one-second intervals).